Welcome to the Kentucky Public Service Commission’s pipeline safety page.

 EXCAVATION DAMAGE DATA

-Kentucky does not require reporting of all excavation damage incidents.
+Kentucky requires reporting of all excavation damage incidents.
 The PSC enforces regulations as they relate to federal and state requirements for natural gas companies concerning damage prevention and public awareness programs.
 For more information about excavation damage prevention programs in Kentucky, go to the Kentucky 811 website here.

 CONTACT INFORMATIONClick here to contact the PSC’s Pipeline Safety Program